These are the best smartwatches for measuring SpO2 levels

 Cons:

-- 45 mm has fewer color choices
+- 45mm has fewer color choices

-Want a stylish watch that offers plenty of perks?
-The Vivoactive 4 is ideal with GPS, Garmin Pay, music storage, and more.

-Best for Outdoor Enthusiasts: Garmin Fenix 6
+Best for outdoor enthusiasts: Garmin Fenix 6

-The Fenix 6 Series is yet another powerhouse from Garmin that's loaded with features.
+The Fenix 6 Series is another powerhouse from Garmin that's loaded with features.
 This one is geared toward outdoor athletes who need all of the help they can get.
 The standard model is still a giant at 47mm.
-As you might've guessed, the higher up to ladder you go of the Fenix 6 Series, the more expensive the models will get.
-Battery life can also vary, but you can expect it to last up 14 days in smartwatch mode with the standard model.
+As you might've guessed, the higher up the ladder you go of the Fenix Series, the more expensive the models will get.

+Battery life can also vary, but you can expect it to last up to 14 days in smartwatch mode with the standard model.
 When you're in basic GPS mode, it should last 36 hours.
 You get more information from the Pulse Ox sensor with an advanced running watch like this.
-It's used for both altitude acclimation and sleep monitoring and lets you know how well your body is absorbing oxygen.
+It's used for altitude acclimation and sleep monitoring and lets you know how well your body absorbs oxygen.

 This watch isn't for the faint of heart.
 It's large and in charge — quite literally.
-You'll have GPS, GLONASS, and Galileo, which ensures accuracy and allows you to track in more challenging environments.
+You'll have GPS, GLONASS, and Galileo, ensuring accuracy and allowing you to track in more challenging environments.
 The obvious downside here is the steep price tag.
 Most ordinary people wouldn't think twice about spending this much on a watch.
 However, you don't buy a watch like this for ordinary tracking.
-The Fenix 6 is built for the outdoor enthusiast who spends most of their time adventuring and exploring.
-If that's you, then you can't go wrong with this watch.
+The Fenix 6 is built for outdoor enthusiasts who spend most of their time adventuring and exploring.
+If that's you, you can't go wrong with this watch.

 Pros: